-Following my time at Scapa Knitwear I knitted for a number of other local knitwear firms, and also continued to knit in my spare time as a hobby, making jumpers for friends and family.
-I discovered that I thoroughly enjoyed designing my own knitwear, creating my own patterns and the challenge of making these work on the machine and ultimately for the end product.
+Following my time at Scapa Knitwear I knitted for a number of other local knitwear firms, and continued to knit in my spare time as a hobby, making jumpers for friends and family.
+I discovered that I thoroughly enjoyed designing my own knitwear, creating my own patterns and relished the challenge of making these work on the machine and ultimately for the end product.

 In 1986 I began selling my knitwear at the Orkney Craftmen’s Guild Exhibition, which was held every July for around three weeks.
 It was here that I gathered interest from local craft and gift shops, and The Quernstone in Stromness was one of the first to begin stocking my knitwear.